 A maintenance program (based on either computer software or some alternative system) can be self-generated or purchased.
 No two operations are alike, and each program will be site specific.
 Purchased programs must be flexible, user friendly, and adaptable to accommodate the local application.

 A thorough inventory of each operation and its related equipment is the simplest way to organize what must be maintained.
-Items that should be a part of the inventory are shown in Figure 1.
 Secondary equipment (e.g., HVAC, compressors, landscaping hardware) must not be overlooked.
 All such items require maintenance, either by in-house personnel or contracted help.

-A second part of the inventory should be a listing of support capabilities (Fig 2).
+A second part of the inventory should be a listing of support capabilities.
 The inclusion of personnel is important.
 If too few personnel are on the staff to maintain the equipment at a desired level, steps must be taken to acquire more help from outside contractors or suppliers.
 Situations like this have to be considered when managers are establishing the maintenance budget.

 After all items have been accounted for, the maintenance list should be prioritized according to the intensity of maintenance required.
 This procedure provides the foundation for the development of a program based on need.
 It also keeps the program in perspective as it relates to staffing requirements.

 Many managers of water or wastewater treatment plants have the attitude that developing a maintenance program is beyond their capabilities or that they do not have the time.
 This is not necessarily true, and a predesigned computer package or other purchased maintenance program could help accomplish the task.
 But there are disadvantages that go along with the advantages.